 Assembly Bill 1234 was signed into law and went into effect on January 1, 2006.
-This state law requires city councilmembers to receive two hours of ethics training every two years.
+This state law requires public officials to receive two hours of ethics training every two years.
 Newly seated officials must receive this training within 12 months of taking their positions.
 The original Certificate of Completion of this training must be filed with the City Clerk by the deadline.
-The training covers subjects such as personal financial gain, personal advantages and perks, government transparency, fair processes and when to seek advice from agency counsel.
+The training covers subjects such as conflicts of interest, personal financial gain, personal advantages and perks, government transparency, and fair processes.